Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 #### 1c.
 Connections from Airbuzzed network to the Internet </br>
 Now, lastly, after all the inbound connections reach their respective destinations inside Airbuzzed with all the configurations from above, let's see how they reach back the internet, to the original devices that would've made these requests into Airbuzzed.

-The Airbuzzed devices (either from Office or Production), will route its outbound reply traffic through the NAT gateway.
+The Airbuzzed devices (either from Office or Production) will route their outbound reply traffic through the NAT gateway.
 It'll translate their private IP address to a public IP, and traffic reaches the internet with this NAT Gateway's public facing IP address.

 And that concludes the Network Breakdown and flow, to and fro from Airbuzzed. </br>
 Onwards to solving the lab now.